Loading figure…

 Sign in to cast a vote.

-Hickenlooper is pro-choice on abortion rights and has stated that the overturning of Roe v.
-Wade threatens women's health and autonomy.
-He advocates for keeping politics out of reproductive health care decisions and supports access to abortion.
+Hickenlooper is pro-choice on abortion rights and has expressed strong opposition to restrictive abortion laws.
+He stated that the overturning of Roe v.
+Wade threatens women's health and autonomy, urging bipartisan support to keep politics out of reproductive health care decisions.

-Hickenlooper is pro-choice on abortion rights and has stated that the overturning of Roe v.
-Wade threatens women's health and autonomy.
-He advocates for keeping politics out of reproductive health care decisions and supports access to abortion.
+Hickenlooper is pro-choice on abortion rights and has expressed strong opposition to restrictive abortion laws.
+He stated that the overturning of Roe v.
+Wade threatens women's health and autonomy, urging bipartisan support to keep politics out of reproductive health care decisions.

 “Hickenlooper is pro-choice on abortion rights.”